petabyt/rk/docs/rk3588/boot.md

 ## PMU
 A few power domains need to be brought up in order to make some hardware accessible.
 These onboard devices are completely powered off on reset.
-If you try to read/write to their mmio addresses, you will get a translation error.
+If you try to read/write to their MMIO addresses, you will get a translation error.

 - PD_PHP
 - PD_PCIE